mrrfv/overengineered-wake-on-wan/README.md

 ### Installation of the target server on the computer you want to monitor

 1. Install Node.js and npm.
-2. Clone this repository to a place where you won't accidentally delete it and navigate to `./target_server`.
+2. Clone this repository to a place where you won't accidentally delete it and navigate to `./target_server` in a terminal.
 3. Copy `example.env` to `.env`.
-4. Edit `.env` to match your system: change the value of `COMPANION_SECRET` to a secure password and remember it - the Pi needs this password.
+4. Edit `.env` to match your system: change the value of `COMPANION_SECRET` to a secure password and keep it somewhere safe - the Pi server will need this password.
-5. Install pm2, a process manager for Node.js: `npm install --global pm2`
+5. Run `npm install` to install the required dependencies for the script.
+Then, execute `node hash-server-password.js` in a terminal (being in the `./target_server` directory) to create a server password.
+You need to remember this password, because it allows you to remotely suspend or reboot your machine.
-6. If you're on Windows, install the pm2 windows service: `npm install pm2-windows-startup -g`
+6. Install pm2, a process manager for Node.js: `npm install --global pm2`
-7. Configure automatic startup for the script: `pm2 startup` (linux) or `pm2-startup install` (windows)
+7. If you're on Windows, install the pm2 windows service: `npm install pm2-windows-startup --global`
-8. Install the required dependencies for the script: `npm install`.
+8. Configure automatic startup for the script: `pm2 startup` (linux) or `pm2-startup install` (windows)
 9. For remote suspending to work properly, hibernation should be disabled with `powercfg -hibernate off`.
 10. Start the script with the following command: `pm2 start index.js`
 11. Enable automatic startup for the script: `pm2 save`